Get your printer ready for these beautiful, original Central America maps!

 - Blank Map

 Here are some Central America map study ideas:

 - Find and label the countries and their capitals on the blank map.
 Label the bodies of water.
-Look up and draw in any physical elements you find interesting!
+Research and draw in any physical elements you find interesting!

-- The political map is a great study tool to learn the seven Central American countries and their capitals.
+- The political map is a great study tool to identify the seven Central American countries and their capitals.

 The Countries of Central America

 Have you ever wondered how many countries are in Central America?
 (Despite popular belief, Mexico is not part of Central America.)
 Central America is comprised of seven countries:

 The Belize Barrier Reef is the second largest of its kind in the world.
 It is home to a great variety of rare species of fish, coral, birds, and other sea life, and it is so big it can be seen from space!

 The smallest country in Central America is El Salvador, with just over 8,000 square miles.
 The largest is Nicaragua, which has an area of nearly 50,000 square miles.